UIC hosts Morrow and No. 5 LSU - WTOP News

 Chicago; Thursday, 8 p.m.
 EST

-BOTTOM LINE: No. 5 LSU visits UIC after Aneesah Morrow scored 24 points in LSU’s 91-64 win over the Seton Hall Pirates.
+BOTTOM LINE: No. 5 LSU takes on UIC after Aneesah Morrow scored 24 points in LSU’s 91-64 win over the Seton Hall Pirates.

-The Tigers play their first true road game after going 13-0 to start the season.
-LSU is third in college basketball scoring 93.5 points per game while shooting 49.4%.
+The Tigers play their first true road game after going 13-0 to begin the season.
+LSU is 9-0 when it wins the turnover battle and averages 14.7 turnovers per game.

-UIC scores 70.1 points, 11.9 more per game than the 58.2 LSU gives up.
-LSU averages 5.2 made 3-pointers per game this season, 1.2 more made shots on average than the 4.0 per game UIC gives up.
+UIC’s average of 5.6 made 3-pointers per game this season is only 0.8 fewer made shots on average than the 6.4 per game LSU gives up.
+LSU scores 26.6 more points per game (93.5) than UIC gives up (66.9).

 TOP PERFORMERS: Makiyah Williams is scoring 13.0 points per game and averaging 4.3 rebounds for the Flames.